-It's best practice for most merchants to collect CVV information—it helps lower the risk of fraudulent transactions and can be used as supporting evidence in your favor if the customer issues a dispute.
-Regardless of whether you choose to verify the CVV, selecting to reject transactions if CVV is not provided will ensure that your customer supplies this information.
+It's best practice for most merchants to collect CVV information — this can help lower the risk of fraudulent transactions and can be used as supporting evidence in your favor if the customer issues a dispute.
+Regardless of whether you choose to verify the CVV, selecting to reject transactions if CVV is not provided will at least ensure that your customers provide this information.

 Because AVS rules only check the numeric values of an address, we typically don't recommend enabling the Street Address does not match or Street address not verified rules.
 If your customer lives at 12345 6th Street, depending on how they enter the information, it could confuse the system and cause false rejections.

 By default, AVS rules will only apply to transactions and verifications that: